-I touched on a potential approach in a previous blog post regarding the Four Stages in Digital Disruption, which in the context of cycle counting would mean:
+I touched on a potential approach in a previous blog post regarding the Four Stages in Digital Disruption, which in the context of cycle counting methods would mean:

-- Managed: How does my warehouse management system (WMS) prioritize and manage my process of dealing with inventory?
+Managed: How does my warehouse management system (WMS) prioritize and manage my process of dealing with inventory?

-- Assisted: How does the use of barcode/RFID scanners, wearables and other technology enable warehouse operators do their job more consistently?
+Assisted: How does the use of barcode/RFID scanners, wearables and other technology enable warehouse operators do their job more consistently?

-- Automated: What autonomous robots exist for the purpose of checking inventory at the frequency I prefer?
+Automated: What autonomous robots exist for the purpose of checking inventory at the frequency I prefer?

 Interestingly enough, organizations that are approaching me for help with #3 and #4 already have significant competence in #1 and #2.
 But because #1 and #2 still depend heavily on humans, they are still falling short on their inventory level confidence.

-By passing the job of automatic cycle counting to an autonomous robot, organizations now have an enabler to get to the 100% confidence goal they are trying to achieve.
+By passing the job of cycle counting methods to an autonomous robot, organizations now have an enabler to get to the 100% confidence goal they are trying to achieve.
 For example, as reported by Reuters a few months ago, Walmart is 6-9 months from using drones to check warehouse inventory.
 According to the article, “drones can reduce the labor intensive process of checking stocks around the warehouse to one day, [which] currently takes a month to finish manually.”